Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 - The embryo is loaded into a catheter, which is passed through the vagina and cervix and into the uterus where it is deposited.

-- This generally takes place between 3 and 5 days after egg retrieval if having a fresh transfer and anywhere from 4 weeks to years later if doing a frozen transfer.
+- This generally takes place between 3 and 5 days after egg retrieval for a fresh transfer and anywhere from 4 weeks to several years later for a frozen transfer (FET).

 - There are many different types of embryo transfers: fresh, frozen, cleavage (day 3), blastocyst (day 5), single, and multiple embryo transfers.